larryhynes/rspamd.com/doc/quickstart.md

 - postfix MTA setup
 - rmilter setup
 - redis cache setup
-- webui setup with nginx proxy and letsencrypt certificates
+- WebUI setup with nginx proxy and letsencrypt certificates
 - dovecot with sieve plugin to sort mail and learn by moving messages to `Junk` folder

 For those who are planning migration from their SpamAssassin setups, it might be useful to check this [document](/doc/tutorials/migrate_sa.html)